UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

           --step                        <"2".
 Performs step 2>

-          --ont_reads_fastq             <path to fastq sequencing data, can submit multiple at once using pattern "/path/*.fastq".
+          --ont_reads_fq                <path to fastq sequencing data, can submit multiple at once using pattern "/path/*.fastq".
 If you don't specify this parameter the pipeline will not run.
 An exception is if you specify a  ".bam" file input, see Pipeline parameters for
                                         STEP 2 from BAM below.
 Default: "None">